 LendingTree is our parent company.
 LendingTree is unique in that they allow you to compare multiple, auto loan offers within minutes.
 Everything is done online.
 LendingTree is not a lender, but their service connects you with up to five offers from auto loan lenders based on your creditworthiness.

 Like LendingTree, iLendingDIRECT is an online marketplace where you can potentially be directed to multiple auto lenders.
 Once you submit an application, the company will shop around for the best loan offers for you.
-It works with more than 20 financial institutions to offer a wide range of refinancing options, cash back loans, lease buyouts, and more.
+It works with more than 20 financial institutions to offer a wide range of refinancing options, cash back loans, and more.
 APRs start at 1.99%.
 Cars, trucks, motorcycles, boats and RVs can be refinanced; maximum terms and amounts depend on the type of vehicle.

 - In some cases, you can skip the first month’s payment to give your wallet a break.
 If you don’t qualify for refinancing because of poor credit, iLendingDirect will work with you to help you improve your credit so you can qualify.